The Academic Program

-In some departments a senior may culminate a career at Bates with an alternative senior project.
-Portfolios, comprehensive examinations, or advanced research seminars are available as thesis alternatives in several major fields.
+Several departments and programs offer alternatives to the thesis through which a senior may culminate a career at Bates, including portfolios, comprehensive examinations, or capstone research seminars.
 Specific information on the work required of seniors in the major fields is detailed in the introductions to the courses of instruction for each department and program in the catalog.

 The college's Honors Program promotes, develops, and recognizes work of higher quality than ordinarily required for the baccalaureate degree.
 The program encourages students to achieve mastery of a specific topic within the context of a major through extensive independent study and research.
 Honors study proceeds throughout fall and winter semesters of the senior year under the guidance of a faculty advisor; some students begin honors research in the summer preceding the senior year.

 The Honors Program consists of a substantial written thesis and an oral examination on the thesis.
 In an alternative offered by some departments, eligible students elect a program consisting of a performance or a project in the creative arts, a written statement based on the project, and an oral examination on the project.
-Oral-examination committees include the thesis advisor, members of the major department or program, at least one faculty member from a different department or program, and an examiner who specializes in the field of study and is from another institution.
+Examination committees include the thesis advisor, members of the major department or program, at least one faculty member from a different department or program, and an examiner from another institution who specializes in the field of study.

 Honors theses become a part of the archives of the college, held on SCARAB, Bates' online repository for publications.
 More information on the Honors Program is available on the program's website (bates.edu/honors).

 In addition to completing a major, a student may elect to complete a minor in a number of disciplines.
 Minor requirements vary and are detailed in the introductions to the courses of instruction of the relevant departments or programs in this catalog.
-Minors are offered in African American studies, anthropology, Asian studies, chemistry, Chinese, dance, educational studies, French and Francophone studies, German, Greek, geology, history, Japanese, Latin, mathematics, music, philosophy, physics, religious studies, rhetoric, Russian, Spanish, teacher education, theater, and women and gender studies.
+Minors are offered in Africana; anthropology; Asian studies; chemistry; Chinese; dance; earth and climate sciences; educational studies; French and Francophone studies; gender and sexuality studies; German; Greek; Hispanic studies; history; Japanese; Latin; mathematics; music; philosophy; physics; religious studies; rhetoric, film, and screen studies; Russian; teacher education; and theater.